 Frank Brentford shares a few thoughts:

-I lived on Mars my entire life, learned engineering from my dad, and work my way to engineering manager in MarsVantage.
+I lived on Mars my entire life, learned engineering from my dad, and worked my way to engineering manager in MarsVantage.
 When going through my dad’s things, I found a crystal fragment that generates electricity when submerged in water according to his handwritten journal.

 With a new, local energy source, we can import fewer fuel cells from Earth, which lowers our reliance on Earth and allows us to expand the company.
 To accomplish all of those goals, I need to gain access to a cavern full of the crystal–Marsium121.